EDUC 1015 - Preparation for the Study of Humanities

 North Terrace Campus - Semester 1 - 2022

 General Course Information

-Course Code EDUC 1015 Course Preparation for the Study of Humanities Coordinating Unit School of Education Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange Restrictions This class is only open for students in the University Preparatory Program or Wirltu Yarlu University Preparatory Program.
-Course Description This course will introduce students to the Humanities, a broad and diverse area of study, enabling them to focus on an inquiry that most interests them.
+Course Code EDUC 1015 Course Preparation for the Study of Humanities Coordinating Unit School of Education Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Available for Study Abroad and Exchange Restrictions Available to University Preparatory Program or Wirltu Yarlu Preparatory Program students only Course Description This course will introduce students to the Humanities, a broad and diverse area of study, enabling them to focus on an inquiry that most interests them.
 Beginning by exploring what the Humanities consists of, the course will then focus on various disciplines within the Humanities, including Indigenous Studies, English, Media, Languages, Philosophy, and Cultural Studies.
 Students will engage with issues and debates that typify academic studies in these areas, and reflect on their own identities and societal positions as well as critiquing and analysing media texts that pervade popular culture.

 Course Coordinator: Ms Amy Robinson

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of thid vourse students will be able to: